Vice President, Chief Operations Officer, Director of Partner Relations.

 Midway through my tenure at Western Michigan University, where I studied English and Political Science, I returned to Europe where I traversed from East to West via the Euro Rail.
 This being my first independent international trip, I learned many valuable life lessons about being a foreigner in a far off land.

 After college, I spent a season living at 10,000 feet in the mighty Rocky Mountains in the great state of Colorado.
 As spring approached, I made plans on my next trip abroad, only this time I was planning on exploring a region dramatically further from home; Asia.
 During my trip to Asia, I experienced everything from the bustling streets of Shanghai, to the floating markets of Thailand, Angkor Watt in Cambodia, and the serenity of a remote Malaysian island in the South China Sea.
 It was in Asia where I was first introduced to the world of Teaching English as a Foreign Language through a dear friend who was teaching in Shanghai.

 In 2010, I journeyed down to South America, where I trekked through the Andes in Peru, and achieved a life long goal of visiting Machu Picchu.
 In 2012, I spent 2 weeks of marital bliss, soaking up the Central American sun in beautiful Belize.
 In 2014, I returned to Europe to explore the homeland of my ancestors in Ireland, along with the countries of Norway and the Czech Republic.
-Most recently, I spent time in Nicaragua with the entire ITA staff, and Mexico with my wife and friends.
+Most recently, I've spent time in Nicaragua, Mexico, Slovakia, Hungary, Austria, and the Dominican Republic.

 I now have roots firmly in the US, as my wife and I welcomed our second daughter into the world in March of 2018.